masater/encyclopedia/markdown.md

 ## Plain Text and New Line

-Plain text can written directly into the .md file.
+Plain text can be written directly into the .md file.
 To start a new line, leave two spaces "  " at the end of the existing line and write the new line on the next line in your markdown file.

 ## Emphasis